unboundsecurity/jsign/README.md

 **Note:** The JSON string must be delimited by single quotes or any other method as applicable in your shell.

+## Import a Code Signing Certificate
+Refer to the corresponding topic in [Import a Certificate from a File using UCL](https://www.unboundtech.com/docs/UKC/UKC_Code_Signing_IG/HTML/Content/Products/UKC-EKM/UKC_Code_Signing_IG/SigningCertificates.htm#h3_3).

 ## Build